phucnguyenavn/vue-journal/README.md

 - Debug in vscode is weird.
 - Icon inside input (Relative and absolute).
 - import.meta.env.VITE_ just a reminder.
+- * use ref to get DOM , LifeHooks so important!

 ## Goals